nikolanovoselec/m365-mcp-server/TECHNICAL.md

 }

 // Usage
-callTool('sendEmail', {
+callTool("sendEmail", {
-  to: 'recipient@company.com',
+  to: "recipient@company.com",
-  subject: 'API Test',
+  subject: "API Test",
-  body: 'This email was sent via the MCP API',
+  body: "This email was sent via the MCP API",
 });
 ```